lauT0/cse15l-lab-reports/lab3.md

 # Lab Report 3

+  note: all commands were found with ChatGPT, this lab report includes a section at the bottom containing all input and output to ChatGPT used.
 ## grep examples:

-1) using the -r option to search recursively within a directory.
+1) using the `grep -r` option to search recursively within a directory.
 Found with ChatGPT
+- this command looks through a whole directory and get all files that contain the String you searched for, then for each file, gives the line of text where the String appeared on.
+- If you don't know what files contain a certain String in a directory, this will be useful to find which files have that String.
+Additionally, if you are looking for a particular file and only remember one String from it, this command gives you all the files that match the String, and the line that they appear on for context.
 ```
 $ grep -r "strategy" technical/government/About_LSC
 technical/government/About_LSC/commission_report.txt:is a survival strategy, permitting them to survive their periods of